libsdl-org/SDL/docs/README-harmony.md

 SDL's CMake build system can create HAP's for the tests.
 It can build all tests with a single command  dependency on  DevEco Studio.
-HarmonyOS relies on Deveco studio to build HAP packages.
+OpenHarmony relies on Deveco studio to build HAP packages.
 There are two ways to do this.

 The first method the test files, in "ohos-project/entry/src/main/cpp/application" directory, connected